-If you're addicted to nicotine, you're a DRUG ADDICT.
-Accept it, acknowledge it, and then take the correct route to cure the addiction.
+If you’re addicted to nicotine, you’re a DRUG ADDICT.
+You’re addicted to a drug.
+Accept it, acknowledge it, and then take the next step.

 Just don’t take the route that feeds your body nicotine in the process.
 That’s not a cure, that’s prolonged agony, and in the end, it just doesn’t work.